Bazzomir/random-password/README.md

 # Random Password Generator

-A modern React application for generating secure random passwords with different length options and a stylish user interface.

 ## Overview

 The Random Password Generator is a user-friendly web application that allows users to generate secure passwords instantly.
 With multiple length options and a modern design, it ensures both security and ease of use.